 The following factors affect the FV in accounting:

 Market Conditions – a market scenario on the date of calculation and not at the time of historical transaction affect the value.

-The intent of holder – for example, if the holder wants to sell an asset quickly, then he or she may be ready to get a lower price of the asset.
+The intent of the holder – for example, if the holder wants to sell an asset quickly, then they may be ready to get a lower price of the asset.

 Third-Party – the fair value is the price at which both the buyer and seller agree.
-However, often third-party or a party that knows the buyer or seller may influence the price.
+However, a third party or a party that knows the buyer or seller may often influence the price.